-It can come as a surprise: you sign up with a great new email service provider (like Benchmark Email).
-You’re excited to get started, so you prepare to launch your first campaign, you upload your email list and then . . . your progress suddenly stops.
-You’re told you need to verify your email addresses.
+Picture it: You sign up with a great new email service provider (like Benchmark Email).
+You’re excited to get started, so you prepare to launch your first campaign by uploading your email list.
+Suddenly, your progress stops short.
+You’re informed you need to verify the email addresses on your email list.

 Email verification is the process of making sure the emails on your list are tied to an inbox.
 In other words, it’s making sure that the messages you’re sending have somewhere to go.

 When it comes to undelivered messaging, blasting your emails to an unverified list could result in some unfortunate consequences.
-Email service providers like Benchmark get proactive about verifying your emails to protect you from:
+Email service providers, like Benchmark Email, are proactive about verifying your emails to protect you from:

 Internet service providers, spam monitors, and email security services all set thresholds for spam complaints, undelivered messages, and unsubscribes.
 If you are emailing a stale or unmanaged list, you will likely cause a high number of all three.

-Email platforms like Benchmark have an obligation to enforce these thresholds.
+Email platforms have an obligation to enforce these thresholds.
 If you exceed them, they may be forced to suspend your account to maintain their reputation and deliverability rates.
 This could also get your email blacklisted.

 Dismal Marketing Results

-Sending an email to a lot of addresses might make you feel productive, but if those addresses are not valid, you won’t accomplish what you set out to do.
+Sending an email to a lot of addresses might make you feel productive, but if those addresses are not valid, you’re accomplishing nothing.
 After all, sending an email is a tactic.
 The underlying goal is to make a connection, which isn’t possible with an invalid address.

 If too many of your emails bounce back, this can hurt your deliverability.
-That means that even valid addresses may not hear from you.
+This means that even valid addresses may not hear from you.

 Plus, a high bounce rate can muddy your campaign metrics, making it more difficult to understand what’s working for the valid addresses on your list.

-Since email service providers like Benchmark base their pricing on the number of subscribers on each user’s list, keeping invalid email addresses in the system is a recurring waste.
+Since email service providers base their pricing on the number of subscribers each user has on their list, keeping invalid email addresses in the system is a recurring waste of precious marketing dollars.

-In general, of course, it’s a good idea for everyone to verify their entire email list before importing it into an ESP.
-While Benchmark’s preliminary process helps assess your risk, it doesn’t subject your entire list to a complete scan.
-That’s where BriteVerify can help you.
+In general, it’s a good idea for everyone to verify their entire email list before importing it into an ESP.
+While Benchmark Email’s preliminary process helps assess your risk, it doesn’t subject your entire list to a complete scan.
+That’s where Kickbox can help you.

 The remaining categories are a bit more nuanced.

-“Unknown” emails are associated with a domain that isn’t responding.
+- Unknown – emails associated with a domain that isn’t responding.
 This may be a temporary issue, but it still creates uncertainty.

-Since “Accept All” and “Unknown” emails are risky, it’s wise to proceed with caution.
-If a large majority of the list consists of Invalid, Accept All and Unknown emails, consider the age and source of the data.
+Since “accept ll” and “unknown” emails are risky, it’s wise to proceed with caution.
+If a large majority of the list consists of invalid, accept all and unknown emails, consider the age and source of the data.

-In addition, BriteVerify also scans for and identifies two more potentially risky types of emails: role-based addresses and temporary addresses.
+In addition, Kickbox also scans for and identifies two more potentially risky types of emails: role-based addresses and temporary addresses.

-Role-based addresses are usually set up to manage an organization’s generic inquiries or issues.
+- Role-Based – addresses that are usually set up to manage an organization’s generic inquiries or issues.
 Examples include addresses starting with sales@, support@, or info@.
 These emails may be managed by several people across different departments.
-In general, sending email to such addresses results in a high complaint rate.
+In general, sending emails to such addresses results in a high complaint rate.

-You can sign up for BriteVerify and verify your emails by clicking this link and following the steps.
+You can sign up for Kickbox and verify your emails by clicking this link and following the steps.

 As for cost, proper email verification can save you money.

-For example, maintaining 100,000 subscribers in Benchmark costs $449.95 per month.
-If 20% of those emails are invalid (a realistic possibility), that means the user should ideally only be paying for 80,000 valid subscribers at a cost of $360 per month.
+For example, maintaining 100,000 subscribers in Benchmark Email costs $424 per month.
+If 20% of those emails are invalid (a realistic possibility), that means the user should ideally only be paying for 80,000 valid subscribers at a cost of $340 per month.

 The benefits of cleaning your list are direct and measurable.
-Mike Means, Sales Channel Manager at BriteVerify, advises that “continuously monitoring the quality of your emails before sending is becoming a ‘must do’ as email data is decaying faster than we think.
+And by continuously monitoring the quality of your emails before sending is a must, as email data decays faster than we think.

-- List decay.
-Email addresses don’t necessarily stay valid forever: people change jobs, get married, or abandon accounts.
-Citing MarketingSherpa research, HubSpot notes that “[e]mail marketing databases naturally degrade by about 22.5% every year.”
+- List decay – Email addresses don’t necessarily stay valid forever.
+People change jobs, get married or abandon accounts.
+In fact, email databases degrade about 22.5% each year.

 - You’re not validating emails – If you’re using website forms, landing pages, demo requests or other lead magnets to track new subscribers, great job!
 However, it’s possible you could be allowing typos to enter your system.
-In addition to cleaning your existing list, BriteVerify can block typos at the point of entry.
+In addition to cleaning your existing list, Kickbox can block typos at the point of entry.

 - Too many role addresses – It’s possible your list is peppered with role addresses (like sales@ or marketing@) or disposable ones.

 Even great marketers have bad emails on their list.
-They just know that by proactively removing them, they’ll achieve better performance, improve campaign measurement, and protect their campaigns from sudden derailment.
+But by proactively removing them, you’ll achieve better performance, improve campaign measurement, and protect your campaigns from sudden derailment.

 Are you ready for a smarter way to engage with your customers?